 The proposal to develop model guidelines for Internal Compliance Programs developed from a series of European Commission-sponsored workshops and discussions that explored the challenges of strategic trade controls in the effort to prevent the illicit or accidental transfer of goods, materials, technology, or know-how contrary to broadly-recognized export control regimes.
 A central element of the discussions was the need to engage multiple communities in this effort.
 Although governments play a central role through the passage and enforcement of legislation and rules, other communities also have a role to play, particularly industry, but academia, and research as well.

 Kazakhstan already had legislation calling for ICPs in the nuclear sector, but the guidelines needed to be updated to reflect changes in national law.
-A proposal from the Nuclear Technology Safety Center (NTSC) was approved for funding under the International Science and Technology Center (ISTC) and received financing from the European Commission – DEVCO Development and Cooperation (EC DEVCO).
-The project had multiple objectives: first, to conduct a survey of ICP practice in other countries; second, to revise and update the Kazakh ICP for the nuclear industry; and third, to produce model guidelines that could be adapted to any country and any sector.
+A proposal from the Nuclear Technology Safety Center (NTSC) was approved for funding under the International Science and Technology Center (ISTC) and received financing from the European Commission – Service for Foreign Policy Instruments (FPI), FPI.1 – Peace and Stability – Global Threats.
+The project had multiple objectives: first, to conduct a survey of ICP practice in other countries; second, to revise and update the Kazakh ICP for the nuclear industry; and third, to produce model guidelines that could be adapted to any country and any sector (chemical, biological and radiological).

 EC DEVCO is grateful to ISTC, to NTSC, and to the Government of Kazakhstan for supporting this important initiative, which we hope will make the process of introducing Internal Compliance Programs simpler and more consistent from country to country.